 Bethlehem of Umbria

-Welcome to the beautifully named farm Bethlehem of Umbria (Spanish name: Belen de Umbria) and it's farmer, Don Mario, our new Colombian Relationship Coffee.
+Welcome to the beautifully named farm Bethlehem of Umbria (Spanish name: Belen de Umbria) and it's farmer, Don Mario, one of our first Colombian Relationship Coffee.
 Victims of our own success, we used up all of our previous original Relationship Coffee, from Don Omar Arredondo at Finca La Maria but thanks to our friends at Café Granja la Esperanza in Cali and D R Wakefield in London, we have a worthy replacement from the farm next door.

 The most exciting thing that we should stress here is that this coffee has never been tasted or marketed on its own before.
 It is the first time it's been segregated.
 And so we gladly enter into the deal, where we pay a premium for this extra degree of separation, as Don Mario's coffee was looking so incredibly good on the tree when we were there.
 Normally his coffee would be going into the general basket of coffees in the Co-op of Café Cristalina de Risaralda, so now we have a unique opportunity to taste a brand new stellar coffee, as though a star is born, in Bethlehem...